Magical Tales From the

 Camilla Townsend is Board of Governors Distinguished Professor of History at Rutgers University, New Brunswick.
 A former Guggenheim fellow and recipient of grants from the National Endowment for the Humanities, she has published numerous prize-winning (and readable!) books on Indigenous history and culture, including On the Turtle’s Back: Stories the Lenape Told Their Grandchildren (with Nicky Kay Miichael).

 Nicky Kay Michael is a Delaware tribe member who earned her BA from Stanford and PhD from the University of Oklahoma.
-She is the interim president of Bacone College in Muskogee, Oklahoma, where she is also the executive director of lndigenous studies and curriculum.
-She serves on the Delaware tribal council.
+She was the former interim president of Bacone College and served as the executive director of Indigenous studies.
+She is also a former member of the Delaware Tribal Council where she served as Secretary.

 Jeremy Johnson